Deep Learning for Surface Wave Identification in Distributed Acoustic Sensing Data

 The increase use of sensor network technology to acquire data has turned many scientific research activities into Big Data applications~\citep{2017bowen,2018afach}.
 Deep learning, combined with distributed parallel computing, has proven to be a powerful tool to significantly speed up the analysis of these large scientific data sets.
-However, one of the challenges in applying these learning methods is the lack of labeled data for training.
-In this work, we collaborate with domain experts to devise a data exploration process to turn physics insight into usable labels for a complex set of scientific data from geoscience acquired with a new technology known as Distributed Acoustic Sensing (DAS).
-Through this collaboration, we develop a set of efficient data exploration tools that can process hundreds of gigabyes of data in minutes.
+However, one challenge in applying these learning methods is the lack of labeled data for training.
+In this work, we utilize domain experts to devise a data exploration process to turn physics insight into usable labels for a complex set of scientific data from geoscience acquired with a new technology known as Distributed Acoustic Sensing (DAS).
+Through this collaboration, we develop a set of efficient tools that can process hundreds of gigabyes of data in minutes.
 These tools utilize high-performance libraries such as \textsc{mpi4py} \cite{mpi4py} and \textsc{ArrayUDF} \cite{2017bin} to complete critical operations in supporting interactive operations on large amounts of data.
-Tests show that these tools not only allow us to process data quickly, but also produce interpretable patterns relating data signals with human activities.
+These tools not only allow us to process data quickly, but also produce interpretable patterns relating signals to human activities.